-The two graphs display the send and receive rate trough the selected VPN tunnel during the last 24 hours.
+The two graphs display the send and receive rate through the selected VPN tunnel during the last 24 hours.

-this example, tunnel named RoamingUsers selected.
+In this example, a tunnel named vpntunnel1 is selected.
 This is a tunnel that allows roaming users.
 So under the IPSec SA listing each roaming user connected to this tunnel is shown.